Allan Armitage

 Allan M. Armitage (1 June 1946) is professor of horticulture at the University of Georgia, US, where he teaches, conducts research, and runs the University of Georgia Horticulture Gardens—producing annual guidelines for annuals and perennials suitable for heat and humidity.

-He is most famously known for his Tilley hat.

-Life
+Career

 Armitage travels widely as a lecturer and consultant and has received numerous awards from nursery trade groups and horticultural organizations, including the Medal of Honor from the Garden Club of America.
 He was recognized as one of the best teachers in the nation when he received the distinguished National Educator Award from the American Horticultural Society.